 You know you and your people the key to a real smart factory transformation.
 You know there’s a delicate balance in the relationship between people and technology, and that, when managed via prioritization and prescription, this relationship can slingshot you toward success.

-However, before any of this can happen, you need to build a solid foundation — and for that, you need a Smart Manufacturing Platform.
+However, before any of this can happen, you need to build a solid foundation — and for that, you need a connected workforce platform.

 We can talk all day about why this platform is the key to successful smart factory initiatives or how it helps you build your own future.
 In fact, we do share a lot of this information if you’re interested in some manufacturing wisdom.
-But at the end of the day, we believe the best way to appreciate a Smart Manufacturing Platform is to see it in action.
+But at the end of the day, we believe the best way to appreciate a connected workforce platform is to see it in action.

 Request a demo today to get started on your smart factory journey.